AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ## 16.4.3 Connection and the data ingestion scheduling

-You'll now see the **Scheduling**-tab:
+You'll now see the **Scheduling** tab:

 ![demo](./images/ex4/38a.png)

-In the **Scheduling**-tab, you are able to define a frequency for the data ingestion process for this **Mapping** and data.
+In the **Scheduling** tab, you are able to define a frequency for the data ingestion process for this **Mapping** and data.

 ![demo](./images/ex4/40.png)

-As you're using demo-data in Google BigQuery that won't be refreshed, there's no real need for setting a schedule in this exercise.
+As you're using demo data in Google BigQuery that won't be refreshed, there's no real need for setting a schedule in this exercise.
 You do have to select something, and to avoid too many useless data ingestion processes, you need to set the frequency like this:

 - Frequency: **Week**
 - Interval: **200**

 ![demo](./images/ex4/39.png)

-**Important**: be sure you activate the **Backfill**-switch.
+**Important**: be sure you activate the **Backfill** switch.

 ![demo](./images/ex4/39a.png)

-Last but not least, you must define a **delta**-field.
+Last but not least, you must define a **delta** field.

 ![demo](./images/ex4/36.png)

-The **delta**-field is used to schedule the connection and upload only new rows that come into your BigQuery-dataset.
+The **delta** field is used to schedule the connection and upload only new rows that come into your BigQuery dataset.
 A delta field is typically always a timestamp column.
 So for future scheduled data ingestions, only the rows with a new, more recent timestamp will be ingested.

-Select **timeStamp** as the delta-field.
+Select **timeStamp** as the delta field.

 ![demo](./images/ex4/37.png)